Jackie Bradley Jr. Player Props: Royals vs. Giants

-Jackie Bradley Jr. -- 1-for-2 in his last game -- will be in action for the Kansas City Royals versus the San Francisco Giants, with Alex Cobb on the mound, on April 7 at 4:35 PM ET.
+Jackie Bradley Jr. -- 0-for-4 in his last game -- will be in action for the Kansas City Royals versus the San Francisco Giants, with Anthony DeSclafani on the mound, on April 9 at 4:05 PM ET.

 Jackie Bradley Jr. Game Info & Props vs. the Giants